-Supplemental/Special Needs Estate Planning in Tennessee and South Carolina
+Supplemental/Special Needs Estate Planning in Tennessee, South Carolina, and Florida

 Supplemental/Special Needs Estate Planning focuses on providing for the special needs of our loved ones with disabilities when we are no longer there to organize and advocate on their behalf.
 Parents of children with special needs must make careful estate planning choices to coordinate all of the legal, financial, and special care needs of their children – both now and in the future.

 An Overview of Supplemental/Special Needs Estate Planning

 There are several types of trusts to assist with these special planning challenges.
 The most common types are Support Trusts and Supplemental/Special Needs Trusts.

 - Support Trusts: Support Trusts require the Trustee to make distributions for the child’s support in areas like food, shelter, clothing, medical care, and educational services.
 Beneficiaries of Support Trusts are not eligible to receive financial assistance through Supplemental Security Income (SSI) or Medicaid.
 If your child will require SSI or Medicaid, you should avoid a Support Trust.

 - Supplemental/Special Needs Trusts: For many parents, a Supplemental/Special Needs Trust is the most effective way to help their child with a disability.
 A Supplemental/Special Needs Trust manages resources while also maintaining the child’s eligibility for public assistance benefits.

 There are two types of Supplemental/Special Needs Trusts: